gmejiamtz/snn-practice/docs/slides.md

 The FPGA flow is ran through the central makefile commands:

 ```

+#To create the SNN IP required for the main project
+make create_ip

 #To create the Vivado project
 make project

-#To run simulations
-make run-sim

 #To run the FPGA flow and generate a bitstream
 make run-pnr